roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243/quick-start-guide/configure-the-gateway.md

 ---
-title: Configuring the Gateway
+next: connecting-to-ttn
 ---

-# Configuring the Gateway
+# Configure the Gateway

 Assuming you have successfully logged into your gateway using SSH, enter the following command in the command line: